BackupTheBerlios/hjb-svn/trunk/docs/rst/installation.rst

   - $ cd ${HJB_ROOT}

-  - $ ant dist.main
+  - $ ant dist.bin

 * Create the hjb_deploy.properties file that will be used by the ant build to generate the WebARchive file.

-  - Use the distributed file hjb_deploy.properties.template as an example.
-It contains comments explaining what each property is used for and whether or not they are required.
+  - **IMPORTANT** - this is used to generate a WAR file specific to the JMS provider you are using.
+Use the distribution file hjb_deploy.properties.template as an example.
+It contains comments explaining what each property is used for.

 * If necessary, stop HJB's servlet container.